Lawmaker accuses Justice Department of blocking whistleblower disclosure

 “I don’t know whether the White House is directly involved, because we can’t get an answer to that question, but we do know that they are making some claim that a privilege may apply,” Schiff told reporters.

-The Washington Post, citing two former officials, reported on Wednesday that the whistleblower complaint alleged Trump had made an unspecified promise to a foreign leader during a phone call, a story Trump on Thursday derided as “Fake News.”
+The dispute erupted after Intelligence Community Inspector General Michael Atkinson told the committee in a Sept.
+9 letter that he had received an Aug.
+9 whistleblower complaint that he deemed urgent and credible, the legal threshold requiring its transmission to Congress.

-Reuters has not been able to confirm details of the whistleblower’ s complaint.
+But a Sept.
+13 letter to the House panel and the Senate Intelligence Committee asserted that acting Director of National Intelligence Joseph Maguire - after consulting with the Justice Department - found that the complaint did not meet the legal definition of “urgent concern.”

-Intelligence Community Inspector General Michael Atkinson told the committee in a Sept.
-9 letter he had received a complaint he deemed urgent and credible.
-But he said acting Director of National Intelligence Joseph Maguire found that it did not meet the definition of an “urgent concern” that would require its disclosure to Congress under an existing legal statute.
+In the letter, Jason Klitenic, general counsel in the Office of the Director of National Intelligence, also said the complaint was not subject to disclosure because it did not concern conduct by an intelligence official or an intelligence activity overseen by the DNI, as required by the law.

-In a subsequent letter on Tuesday, Atkinson said Maguire - after consulting with the Justice Department - had found the complaint was not subject to the statute because it did not concern conduct by an intelligence official or an intelligence activity overseen by the DNI.
+“Furthermore, because the complaint involves confidential and potentially privileged communications by persons outside the Intelligence Community, the DNI lacks unilateral authority to transmit such materials to the intelligence committees,” he wrote.

-Because of Maguire’s finding, Atkinson was unable to provide details on the complaint in speaking with the committee, lawmakers said.
+Because of the findings, Atkinson was unable to provide details on the complaint in speaking with the committee, lawmakers said.

-Schiff said the department had misinterpreted the law in blocking Maguire from providing the complaint to Congress.
+Schiff said the Justice Department had misinterpreted the law in blocking Maguire from disclosing the complaint.

 Another Democratic member of the committee, Mike Quigley, was more direct, charging that Attorney General William Barr was seeking to protect the president.